Chai ka Masala Recipe (Indian Tea Masala Powder)

 Step 2: Grind to make a coarse powder.

-Note: It is essential to coarsely grind the spices.
-If the powder is fine, it will seep into the tea and enter your mouth while you sip it.
+It is essential to coarsely grind the spices.
+If the powder is fine, it will seep into the tea and enter your mouth as you sip.

 Step 3: Store the chai masala in an airtight container for up to 2 months.
 Use ยฝ teaspoon chai masala per cup of masala chai.